-The air inside the salt mine is supposed to have a healing effect as the presence of salt ensures a purity in the air and no infections can breed in this air.
-A section of the mine that is not open to tourist serves as a wellness center.
+The air inside the salt mine is supposed to have a healing effect as the presence of salt ensures purity in the air and no infections can breed in this air.
+A section of the mine that is not open to tourists serves as a wellness center.
 Where diseases like Asthma and other allergies are treated.
 People are made to stay in the mine and absorb the air here so that their systems are cleansed of any allergies.
-As a tourist, there are various routes that you can take in the mine, but only with trained guides who come in miners uniform.
-Regular tours involve walking around 2 km’s or so path, you can take a little more adventurous treasure hunt in the mine.
-Even more adventurous night tour and a miner’s tour where you have to wear miner’s outfits, helmets and go with your own miner’s lamp.
+As a tourist, there are various routes that you can take in the mine, but only with trained guides who come in miner’s uniforms.
+Regular tours involve walking around a 2 km or so path, you can take a little more adventurous treasure hunt in the mine.
+Even more adventurous night tour and a miner’s tour where you have to wear miner’s outfits, and helmets, and go with your own miner’s lamp.

-A must see place if you are anywhere around southern Poland.
+A must-see place if you are anywhere in southern Poland.
 Keep at least half a day for the mine and shopping of various rock salt artifacts including jewelry.